dwolfe01/CookieCRUD/README.md

 The strength here is that value can be accessed from a different website.
-Probably best to use a different browser to test (some browsers don't differentiate between ports for cookies) Start a new instances of jetty on a different port e.g. 9091/9092 Share info between websites:
+Probably best to use a different browser to test (some browsers don't differentiate between ports for cookies) Start a new instances of jetty on a different port e.g. 9091/9092.
+These instances need to be aware of the cookie crud server.

+Share info between websites:

 ==========